“Maybe the world would understand. This decision, right now, is the biggest regret of his life.”

 Thank you so much to Elliott for sharing your work with me – I’m looking forward to Act II! 🙂

 If you’re an author looking for a book review, I’m your gal!
-Visit my Work With Me page for more details.
+Visit my book reviews page for more information.